pjakobsen/cidp/api/README.md

 There are two suggested data sources for working with AID data.
 The data from them can be combined in interesting ways to show new insights about Canadian Foreign Aid spending.

+Use JSONView with Chrome https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en

+OR pipe to a tool on the command line like:   cat somejson.json | python -m json.tool

 The Canadian International Development Platform wraps development data about projects into a OLAP server that can be accessed via a JSON API.
 The name of the data cube is 'projects'; usage documentation can be found along with the API at http://cidp.herokuapp.com/